 100% of my blog posts start as outlines, including the $100,000 case studies.
 Indeed, outlines are one of the most essential blog writing tips that you should internalize.

-how to open your blog post introduction with a bang will guarantee that your readers will read at least 65% of your content, if not the whole thing.
+The introduction to your blog post should be compelling.
+Knowing how to open your blog post introduction with a bang will guarantee that your readers will read at least 65% of your content, if not the whole thing.

 For the body, make a few bullet points, like I did with the subheadings.
 Ideally, these bullet points should describe the major ideas that you want to cover.